-What is the duration of the proposed use?
-What is the legal status of each organization, e.g. not-for-profit corporation, religious corporation or unincorporated association?
-Do you have a standard rental agreement or does a new agreement need to be drafted?
+42 Has the church organization consulted with an attorney and its insurance professional regarding the best way to address risks related to the proposed use?
+43 Does the church organization have adequate insurance coverages and limits given the proposed use?
+44 What steps should be taken to protect and secure valuable property and equipment belonging to the parties from damage, theft or misuse?
+45 What is the duration of the proposed use?
+46 What is the legal status of each organization, e.g. not-for-profit corporation, religious corporation or unincorporated association?
+47 Do you have a standard rental agreement or does a new agreement need to be drafted?
 Has your legal advisor reviewed the final agreement before signing?
-What legal authority does each participant need in order to enter into a legally binding agreement?
+48 What legal authority does each participant need in order to enter into a legally binding agreement?
 (Some groups require corporate resolutions to authorize negotiation and execution of a lease.)
-Have adequate provisions been made for termination of the agreement?
-Does another United Methodist church in this district or conference have a sample agreement for the uses you are planning that you can supply to your legal counsel for review?
-Has the church organization consulted with an attorney regarding the proposed use and the drafting of an agreement to memorialize the terms and conditions of the proposed use?
+49 Have adequate provisions been made for termination of the agreement?
+50 Does another United Methodist church in this district or conference have a sample agreement for the uses you are planning that you can supply to your legal counsel for review?
+51 Has the church organization consulted with an attorney regarding the proposed use and the drafting of an agreement to memorialize the terms and conditions of the proposed use?